What Is a Unit in Craps?

 Standard Presses are the ones you see most often.
-When you make a standard press you tell the dealer one of these three phrases, and the dealer will know what to do automatically.
+When you make a standard press, you tell the dealer one of these three phrases, and the dealer will know what to do automatically.
 After learning these presses, you'll have the tools to take advantage of a good roll.

 Go Up One Unit

-When you tell the dealer to “Press it” you're saying double your bet.
-When it's your turn just say “Press it”.
-The dealer should say “Going to (whatever)” or they’ll repeat, “Press it”.
+Another easy one.
+When you tell the dealer to “Press it”, you're saying double your bet.
+When it's your turn, say “Press it”.
+The dealer should say “Going to (whatever)”, or they’ll repeat, “Press it”.

 Presses other than standard presses require you know more about what you're doing.
 These are more like systems.
 People know how much they’re starting with and know how much they are going to up every time their bet hits.

 Odd Presses are presses that don’t conform to the other types of presses.
-There are an unlimited amount but for the most part people only use a handful.
+There is an unlimited amount, but for the most part, people only use a handful.
 If a player takes a $25 Place bet on the 9 and presses to $35 after it hits, they are only adding $10 to the bet.
-It's not a one unit press or a full fress or a power press or any other press.
-It's just going to $35, and $35 on the 9 is a very normal bet and this is a very commonly seen press.
+It's not a one unit press or a full press or a power press or any other press.
+It's just going to $35, and $35 on the 9 is a very normal bet, and this is a very commonly seen press.

 Double Unit Presses

 Double Unit presses are when you take the payment of a Place bet and press itself and its opposite number the same amount.
 6 is opposite 8; 5 opposite 9; 4 opposite 10.
-When making double unit presses you use the phrase “Go to (amount you want each bet to go to) each (the two Place bets you would like to increase)”.
+When making double unit presses, you use the phrase “Go to (an amount you want each bet to go to) each (the two Place bets you would like to increase).”
 For example, if you have $12 each 6 and 8.
-One of them hits and you want to press them both to $18 each.
-When it's your turn to get paid but before the dealer pays you, you would say “Go to $18 each 6 and 8”.
-The dealer should then repeat “Going to $18 each 6 and 8”.
+One of them hits, and you want to press them both to $18 each.
+When it's your turn to get paid, but before the dealer pays you, you would say, “Go to $18 each 6 and 8.”
+The dealer should then repeat, “Going to $18 each 6 and 8.”

 You can press more than one or two numbers at once.
-If you're going to press more than two numbers at the same time it’s likely you're going to do it in spread bet fashion.
-You should first know how much you're going to get paid and how much it’s going to cost in order to make your presses.
-That will tell you if you need to give the dealer more money in order to complete the cost or how much change you should be getting.
+If you're going to press more than two numbers simultaneously, you're likely going to do it in spread bet fashion.
+You should first know how much you're going to get paid and how much it will cost to make your presses.
+That will tell you if you need to give the dealer more money to complete the cost or how much change you should be getting.